• Skip to primary navigation

 Now, this healthy pumpkin spice snickerdoodle recipe is not made with pumpkin puree, but instead just flavored with pumpkin spice.
 Cause, you know...sometimes you want a pumpkin flavored treat but you don't want to open a can of pumpkin puree, or perhaps don't have any sitting in the pantry.
 Pumpkin spice is just easier!

-• lower in sugar than your average cookie
+• Refined sugar free: made with coconut sugar and use less sugar than your average cookie

-holding a cookie with a bite out of it
+Holding a snickerdoodle cookie with a bite out of it to show the inside texture.

 • tahini